AlibabaCloudDocs/ecs/intl.en-US/API Reference/Cloud assistant/DescribeInvocations.md

 -   ExecutionTimeout: The execution times out.
 -   ExecutionException: An exception occurs when the command is being run.
 -   ExecutionInterrupted: The execution is interrupted.
--   ExitCodeNonzero: The execution is complete but the exit code is not zero. |
+-   ExitCodeNonzero: The execution is complete but the exit code is a non-zero value. |
 |ErrorInfo|String|the specified instance does not exists|The detailed cause why a command failed to be sent or run.
 Valid values:

 -   If this parameter is empty, the command is run normally.